gluster/glusterdocs/Upgrade-Guide/Upgrade to 3.7.md

 ### **Upgrade steps for geo replication:**

-Here are the steps to upgrade your existing geo-replication setup to new distributed geo-replication in glusterfs-3.5.
-The new version leverges all the nodes in your master volume and provides better performace.

-Note:

-Since new version of geo-rep very much different from the older one, this has to be done offline.

 New version supports only syncing between two gluster volumes via ssh+gluster.

-This doc deals with upgrading geo-rep. So upgrading the volumes are not covered in detail here.

-**Below are the steps to upgrade.**
+''Below are the steps to upgrade. ''

 ​1.
 Stop the geo-replication session in older version ( \< 3.5) using
 the below command

-        #gluster volume geo-replication `<master_vol>` `<slave_host>`::`<slave_vol>` stop
+        #gluster volume geo-replication <master_vol> <slave_host>::<slave_vol> stop

 ​2.
 Now since the new geo-replication requires gfids of master and slave volume to be same, generate a file containing the gfids of all the files in master

         cd /usr/share/glusterfs/scripts/ ;
-        bash generate-gfid-file.sh localhost:`<master_vol>` $PWD/get-gfid.sh    /tmp/master_gfid_file.txt ;
+        bash generate-gfid-file.sh localhost:<master_vol> $PWD/get-gfid.sh    /tmp/master_gfid_file.txt ;
-        scp /tmp/master_gfid_file.txt root@`<slave_host>`:/tmp
+        scp /tmp/master_gfid_file.txt root@<slave_host>:/tmp

 ​3.
+Upgrade the slave cluster installation to 3.7.0

-Now go to the slave host and aplly the gfid to the slave volume.
+​4.
+Now go to the slave host and apply the gfid to the slave volume.

         cd /usr/share/glusterfs/scripts/
-        bash slave-upgrade.sh localhost:`<slave_vol>` /tmp/master_gfid_file.txt    $PWD/gsync-sync-gfid
+        bash slave-upgrade.sh localhost:<slave_vol> /tmp/master_gfid_file.txt    $PWD/gsync-sync-gfid

 This will ask you for password of all the nodes in slave cluster.
 Please provide them, if asked.

-​4.
 Also note that this will restart your slave gluster volume (stop and start)

 ​5.
+Upgrade the master cluster to 3.7.0

+​6.
 Now create and start the geo-rep session between master and slave.
-For instruction on creating new geo-rep seesion please refer distributed-geo-rep admin guide.
+For instruction on creating new geo-rep session please refer distributed-geo-rep chapter in admin guide.

-        gluster volume geo-replication `<master_volume>` `<slave_host>`::`<slave_volume>` create push-pem force gluster volume geo-replication `<master_volume>` `<slave_host>`::`<slave_volume>` start
+        gluster volume geo-replication <master_volume> <slave_host>::<slave_volume> create push-pem force gluster volume geo-replication <master_volume> <slave_host>::<slave_volume> start

-​6.
-Now your session is upgraded to use distributed-geo-rep
+At this point, your distributed geo-replication should be configured appropriately.